-I’m a senior writer for the Columbia Journalism Review, where I report on and analyze the media.
-I also pen features on urban affairs for The Guardian.
+I’m a senior writer for Columbia Journalism Review, where I report on and analyze the media.
+I occasionally write features on urban affairs for The Guardian.

 I hold a Master of Arts degree from the Columbia University Graduate School of Journalism, where I studied the American political economy and wrote a thesis on housing economics and neighborhood stabilization in Detroit.
 I also received the Gray Fellowship for International Reporting, for which I studied military strategy, national security policy and Middle Eastern relations at Columbia’s School of International and Public Affairs.
 I hold Bachelor of Science degrees in Journalism and Middle East Studies from Northwestern University.

 Hit me up on Twitter.